What's wrong with Neymar?

 Video

-The Brazilian player's fans explain why he's been off his game so far at the World Cup in Russia.
+His fans explain why he's been off his game so far at the World Cup.

 -